-From resulting ice and pond parameters, the spectral black-sky albedo (directional-hemispherical albedo (Schaepman-Strub et al., 2006)) at wavelengths $\lambda_i = 400, 500, 600, 700, 800$, and 900 nm are calculated.
-The output of the MPD algorithm are the spectral albedo at mentioned six wavelengths, the melt pond fraction and the estimated retrieval error for each MERIS swath data grid-cell.
+From resulting ice and point parameters, the spectral albedo at the above mentioned black-sky albedo (directional-hemispherical albedo (Schaepman-Strub et al., 2006)) at wavelengths $\lambda_i = 400,500,600,700,800$, and 900 nm are calculated.
+The output of

+5 the MPD algorithm are the spectral albedo at mentioned six wavelengths, the melt pond fraction , and the and the estimated retrieval error for each sea ice pixel are calculated MERIS swath data grid-cell.
 Daily averages are created by gridding and averaging the output of each MERIS swath on a 12.5 km NSIDC (National Snow and Ice Data Center) polar stereographic projection.